bertofurth/Seagate-Central-Tips/Unbrick-Replace-Reset-Hard-Drive.md

     # sfdisk -v
     sfdisk from util-linux 2.37.4

-If versions earlier than 2.26 are used then an error messsage similar to the following may appear while running the sfdisk command
+If versions earlier than 2.26 are used, then an error messsage similar to the following may appear while running the sfdisk command

     unrecognized partition table type

+#### Logical Volume Manager (lvm2) and e2fsprogs
 Ensure that the system has the "lvm2" and "e2fsprogs" packages installed.
-These should already be in place on the majority of modern Linux systems.
-Issue the "lvm version", "mkfs.ext2 -V" and "mkfs.ext4 -V" commands to confirm that these packages are intstalled on your Linux system.
-No particular version of these tools is necessary.
+Issue the "lvm version", "mkfs.ext2 -V" and "mkfs.ext4 -V" commands to confirm that these packages are present on your building Linux system.

     # lvm version
       LVM version:     2.03.16(2)-git (2022-02-07)